 Nick Neddo is an artist, author, naturalist, primitive skills educator, and craftsman.
 He has been teaching people wilderness skills since 2000.
 He makes his art supplies from materials that he gathers from the landscape, which is the topic of his book: The Organic Artist.
 Nick enjoys clean air, water, food, and dirty hands.

-Charity Cimarron is a mother, woods-witch, craftswoman, and performing musician.
+Charity Cimarron is a mother, woodswitch, craftswoman, Waldorf Music and Handwork teacher, community organizer, and performing musician.
 She spent many years living alternatively, off-the-grid in a straw-bale house, on a converted school bus, in tents, tipis, and yomes across the country.
-She ahs spent countless hours hiding out in the underbrush, learning bird sonts, eating wild foods, and making medicine.
-As a craft addict she has spent even more hours weaving, spinning, sewing, book-binding and basket-making.
+She love to spend countless hours hiding out in the underbrush, learning bird songs, eating wild foods, and making medicine.
+As an accomplished craftswoman, she has many years of experience weaving, spinning, sewing, book-binding and basket-weaving.
 And in between all of these she squeezes in a little song or two.
-Find her if you want to make music!

 Michael Ismerio is a passionate teacher who has been teaching music to people of all ages fro over 10 years.
 In 2008 he became immersed in the growing Deep Nature Connection movement and shifted his focus to guiding others on their journey to awareness, authenticity, and connection.
 In recent years, his passion has been working with teens and offering rites of passage opportunities for our young adults.
 Michael grew up in the foothills of California's Sierra Nevada Mountains, spent many years in the lush rain forests of the Pacific Northwest, and now calls Asheville, NC home.